-We first met on February 27, 2007 at a breakfast meeting arranged by George’s boss at the time, David Westin, President of ABC News.
-George had just finished delivering an early morning keynote address to the National Association of Broadcasters annual State Leadership Conference.
-At the time, he was serving as host of This Week and ABC News’ Chief Washington Correspondent.
-The purpose of the meeting was to discuss how our company’s Iowa affiliates might work together with ABC News in the run-up to the 2008 Iowa Caucuses.
-The result: two debates in August of that year with both the Republican and Democratic presidential candidates that were produced as 90-minute, special editions of This Week.
+The result of our DC breakfast meeting?
+The presentation of two debates in August 2007 with the Republican and Democratic presidential candidates produced as 90-minute, special editions of This Week.
 The dual broadcasts marked the first time that a full-scale, multi-candidate presidential debate had ever been presented by a Sunday morning news program.
-It was my suggestion that we approach David Yepsen, longtime reporter, editor and columnist of The Des Moines Register, to join George as co-moderator of the debates.
-David had been dubbed by Washington Post as “the king of the Iowa caucuses.”
-So on behalf of ABC News, I extended the invitation to David over lunch and both he and The Des Moines Register accepted.
-With executive producer Katherine O’Hearn on point and a production team under the direction of the Emmy Award-winning Roger Goodman, these “Iowa Debates” were a ratings and critical success.
-It was my privilege to serve as the on-site host for both broadcasts which involved greeting the crowd, sharing the ground rules, and officially welcoming both the moderators and candidates to the stage prior to air.
-Along the way, George and I enjoyed some good times and great Iowa steak dinners.
-I even sold George on the idea of throwing out the ‘first pitch’ prior to an Iowa Cubs – the Triple A affiliate of the Chicago Cubs – baseball game on August 3, 2007.
+With a production team under the direction of Emmy Award-winning Roger Goodman, these “Iowa Debates” were a ratings and critical success.
+It was my privilege to serve as the on-site host for both broadcasts which involved greeting the crowd, sharing the ground rules, and officially welcoming both the moderators and candidates to the stage.
+Along the way, I even convinced George to throw out the ‘first pitch’ prior to an Iowa Cubs baseball game mere days before the first debate.
 George would later tell the Sioux City Journal that he “felt he spent his summer vacation in Iowa.”

-Barely a month after the last of the two ’07 debates, I was able to once again coax George to make another trip to Iowa.
-This time it was in order for him to serve as the keynote speaker for the Siouxland Chamber of Commerce Annual Dinner in Sioux City, Iowa.
+With the “Iowa Debates” behind us, I coaxed George into making another trip to Iowa.
+This time it was for him to serve as the keynote speaker at the Siouxland Chamber of Commerce Annual Dinner in Sioux City.
 It was my honor to act as the master of ceremonies and introduce George to a crowd of about 1,400 people.
-He provided great insight into the 2008 race for the two parties’ nominations, with many references to the prior month’s debates in Des Moines.
-I have found George to be extremely generous in the time it has been my pleasure to know him.
-On this occasion, he waived any speaker’s fee for his address.
-Instead, he asked that $15,000 be donated to the local Girls Inc capital campaign that was underway in Sioux City at the time, along with a $5,000 donation to the Broadcasters Foundation of America to assist colleagues in need such as those who had lost homes and possessions at the hands of Hurricane Katrina.
+He provided great insight into the 2008 presidential race, with many references to the prior month’s debates in Des Moines.
+I have always found George to be extremely generous.
+On this occasion, he waived any speaker’s fee, and asked instead that $15,000 be donated to the local Girls Inc capital campaign that was underway at the time and $5,000 be donated to the Broadcasters Foundation of America to assist colleagues in need such as those who had just recently lost homes and possessions at the hands of Hurricane Katrina.

-We once again ramped up our debate efforts four years later during the 2012 political cycle.
-On December 10, 2011, our Des Moines television station once again teamed up with ABC News to produce a Republican presidential debate.
-Other sponsors this time around included Yahoo!
-News, The Des Moines Register, and the Iowa Republican Party.
-Diane Sawyer, anchor of World News with Diane Sawyer, would join George as co-moderator for this debate.
+Our debate efforts were ramped up again four years later during the 2012 political cycle.
+On December 10, 2011, we teamed up with ABC News to produce a Republican presidential debate.
+Diane Sawyer, anchor of World News, would join George as co-moderator for this debate.
 Like the 2007 debates, this one also originated from Sheslow Auditorium on the Drake University campus in Des Moines.
 It was broadcast live across the entire ABC Television Network from 9:00-11:00pm (ET).
-The candidates seeking the Republican nomination, and an opportunity to take on the incumbent Barack Obama, were Michelle Bachmann, Newt Gingrich, Ron Paul, Rick Perry, Mitt Romney and Rick Santorum.
-It would end up being among the highest-rated debate broadcasts in the 2012 political campaign.
+The candidates seeking the Republican nomination, and the opportunity to challenge incumbent Barack Obama, were Michelle Bachmann, Newt Gingrich, Ron Paul, Rick Perry, Mitt Romney and Rick Santorum.
+It would end up being among the highest-rated debates in the 2012 political cycle.

-George is an incredibly kind and generous man.
-It is my privilege and pleasure to have served with him on the board of the Broadcasters Foundation of America where he continually made vital contributions in both time and treasure to benefit fellow broadcasters in need.
-He is a WINNER that I’m proud to call a longtime network colleague and friend.
+George Stephanopoulos is an incredibly kind and generous man.
+It was my privilege and pleasure to serve with him on the board of the Broadcasters Foundation of America where he continually made vital contributions in both time and treasure to benefit fellow broadcasters in need.
+He fully grasps what a meaningful career and balanced life are all about.
+Moreover, George is a WINNER who I’m proud to call a longtime network colleague and close friend.

 All Too Human: A Political Education by George Stephanopoulos (Little, Brown & Company 1999)